dse/dse-highway-fonts/README.md

 time only those are included.
 Additional punctuation may be provided based on later specifications.

+Kerning pairs are based on the 1966 edition, which provided character spacing tables.

 Currently available:

--   Series A, one of the original Standard Alphabets for Highway Signs.
+-   Series A, an ultra-compressed variant that is no longer in use in the United States, but was one of the original variants from 1945.

-    **This series was deprecated by the Federal Highway Administration.
+    **Series A was deprecated by the Federal Highway Administration.
     Do not use Series A for actual highway signs.**

     Apparently it is still used in some places in Australia.